 Effective wireframes leave out all visual elements and utilize boxes and lines instead to represent pictures and text.
 Follow these tips to make your first wireframe:

-- Use a rectangle to represent the visible portion of your website, or the whole web page, however it suits you.
+1. Use a rectangle to represent the visible portion of your website, or the whole web page, however it suits you.
 It is a good

-- Use the word ‘Headline’ where your H1 heading will be.
+4. Use the word ‘Headline’ where your H1 heading will be.

-- Use ‘Sub-Head’ where your sub-headings (H2, H3, etc) are going to be placed.
+5. Use ‘Subhead’ where your subheadings (H2, H3, etc.) will be placed.

-- Add boxes wherever you want to add images or any other graphical details.
+6. Add boxes wherever you want to add images or any other graphical details.

-Previous Article- Building a Website – Website Architecture
+Previous Article- Website Architecture (Site Map)

-Next Article- Building a Website – Website Content
+Next Article- Website Content